2008 New Orleans Saints season: Week 10: at Atlanta Falcons

 Coming off their bye week, the Saints flew to the Georgia Dome for a Week 10 NFC South duel with the Atlanta Falcons.
 In the first quarter, New Orleans trailed early as Falcons QB Matt Ryan completed a 16-yard TD pass to WR Roddy White.
 The Saints responded with rookie kicker Garrett Hartley getting a 24-yard field goal.
 In the second quarter, Atlanta answered with RB Michael Turner getting a 2-yard TD run.
 New Orleans replied with Hartley making a 44-yard field goal.
 The Falcons ended the half with kicker Jason Elam getting a 22-yard field goal.

 In the third quarter, Atlanta increased its lead with Elam nailing a 27-yard field goal.
 In the fourth quarter, the Falcons began to pull away as Ryan completed a 67-yard TD pass to RB Jerious Norwood.
 The Saints attempted to rally as QB Drew Brees completed a 15-yard TD pass to RB Deuce McAllister, but Atlanta sealed the win with CB Chevis Jackson returning an interception 95 yards for a touchdown.
 New Orleans ended the game with a meaningless 32-yard TD pass from Brees to WR Lance Moore.

-With the loss, not only did the Saints fall to 4–5, but their 4-game winning streak against the Falcons was also snapped for the first time since 2005.
+With the loss, not only did the Saints fall to 4–5, but their 4-game winning streak against the Falcons was also snapped as they lost for the first time since 2005.